zhou13/holicity/README.md

     plt.show()
 ```

-The following table summarizes the meanings of entries of geolocations that are specific to **the perspective renderings**.
+The following table summarizes the meanings of entries of geolocation annotations that are specific to **the perspective renderings**.

 | Entry   | Explanations                                                 |
 | ------- | ------------------------------------------------------------ |